mvysny/vaadin-on-kotlin/docs/guides/security.md

 }
 ```

-> Note: to obtain the newest version see above for the most recent tag
+Note that you don't have to use the built-in authorization at all if it doesn't suit your need -
+you are free to use your favourite framework or implement your own authorization from scratch.

 ## The 'Fictional Book Shop' Example

-In a fictional book shop:
+Let's create a fictional book shop, with the following set of access rules:

-* Only the users which are assigned to the `administrator` role are allowed to create/delete other users
+1. Only the users which are assigned to the `administrator` role are allowed to create/delete other users
-* Only users with the `bookkeeper` and `administrator` role may edit the book information;
+2. Only users with the `bookkeeper` and `administrator` role may edit the book information;
-* Only `sales` users may view/edit any orders
+3. Only `sales` users may view/edit any orders
-* Every user should be able to see its own orders.
+4. Every user should be able to see its own orders.

+We can use the role-based authorization scheme, to implement the rules.
-In this example, we will have three roles, `administrator`, `bookkeeper` and `sales`.
+We can solve the task by having three roles, `administrator`, `bookkeeper` and `sales`.
 We will pre-create
 the admin user which will then create other users and assign the roles.
-We will then annotate Vaadin views
+We will then annotate Vaadin routes
 so that `OrdersView` can only be viewed by the `sales` users:

 ```kotlin